 And it is great and difficult work that must be here done.
 It is here that we must be cured of all damning sin; that we must be regenerate and new born; that we must be pardoned and justified by faith.
 It is here that we must be united to Christ, made wise to salvation, renewed by his Spirit, and conformed to his likeness.
-It is here that we must overcome all the temptations of the devil, the world, and the flesh, and perform all the duties towards God and man, that must be rewarded.
-It is here that Christ must be believed in with the heart to right-eousness, and with the mouth confessed to salvation.
+It is here that we must overcome all the temptns of the devil, the world, and the flesh, and perfcChrist receiviluties towards God and man, that must be rewarded all Satamere that Christ must be believed in with the heart to right the coursess, and with the mouth confessed to salvation.
 It is here that we must suffer with him, that we may reign with him, and be faithful to the death, that we may receive the crown of life.
 Here we must so run that we may obtain.